 Science is comprised of the sum of humanities scientific understanding.
 Science has been a tool used by and added to by humans for millions of years.
 Science’s aim is to describe the entire nature of reality.
 This is a dynamic understanding which can be lead by technology

 Module 1: The foundation of scientific Thinking

 Science has four main concepts; scientific laws, theories, hypothesis and observation – one of these can not develop into another they are separate entities.
 However, these are all integral parts of the scientific method.
 The scientific method is the process through which new laws, theories, hypothesis and observations can be added, removed or replaced into our scientific understanding.
 Science is dynamic and the discovery

-Scientific Observations – the knowledge regarding the nature of reality derived by our senses.
+Scientific Observations relate to the knowledge regarding the nature of reality derived by our senses.
 The epistemological view of scientific observation will be investigated further later on.
 For example; when the ball was dropped it accelerated towards the earth.

-Absolute Truths – regardless of the time or location the truth is the same – it can not be changed.
+Absolute Truths remain the same over time and no matter where you are in the universe.
 There are very few absolute truths that exist in science.
 For example, a square never as round corners

 What will science extension have in store for you?

 You will study the current state of science and how you will hopefully by the end of the year have contributed a new piece of research to grow it.
 Science is the progression of idea’s to attempt to explain the nature of reality.

 The goal is always to build a deeper understanding of the world and our place in it.
 This allows for the practical application of ideas in order to solve real world problems.

 Return to our open access science extension textbook